The Australian Aborigines have been using lemon myrtle in cooking, tea and as a remedy for cuts and abrasions for thousands of years.

 The Lemon Myrtle is a beautiful small native tree for the home garden.
 It grows to around 4-6m (12-20") tall and about 2m (6') wide.
-It is very easy to grow, and likes a position in part shade through to full sun, and a deep rich soil.
+While very difficult to germinate or strike, once established, it is very easy to grow and likes a position in part shade through to full sun, and a deep rich soil.
 It does well in most mainland areas of Australia, but needs protection from frost, especially when young.

 The tree can be propagated from cuttings which are best taken in November when the plant has new growth.
 The cuttings should include some wood from the previous year and be around 10 cm in length.
 Use a good mix of sandy propagation soil and dip in growth hormone to increase the success rate of your cuttings.
 Keep the cuttings moist during hot weather and do not let the soil get too dry.